 RiverPark student housing, a 360 bed student housing facility made up of three buildings in uptown Columbus, is open to all CSU students.
 The three buildings (Rankin, Columbus Hall, and Broadway Crossing) are conveniently located to serve students in the nearby art, music, and theatre classes.
+The River Park campus is the home of the River Park Gaming (RPG) learning community.
 RiverPark student housing is apartment style living with a community atmosphere.
 Resident Advisors live in each building and contribute to the campus experience with special programming and activities.
 Amenities include: basic furnishings, laundry facilities, Card Access control, unlimited high speed internet, cable, recreation and fitness facilities.
 The RiverPark campus has a dedicated shuttle to and from CSU's main campus.